 Do keep the location in mind when putting together the guest list.

 A large yard or dog park makes the best location for a birth or adoption day party, but if using a small yard or indoor space, keep guests to a number that won’t create a crowded feeling.
 Dogs need room to run!

 Do bring dog-friendly food and drinks.

 Bring a birthday cake for the pups.
-PawNation offers an excellent recipe for making a dog-safe cake, or a neighborhood pet supply store may sell such cakes.
-If celebrating in summer, you can opt for doggie ice cream cups instead.
+You can find a variety of excellent recipes for making a dog-safe cake, or a neighborhood pet supply store may sell such cakes.
+If celebrating in summer, you can opt for doggie ice cream instead.

 Photo by Mackenzie Black via Flickr